named-data/NDN-CCL-API/name.rst

 :Parameters:

     - `iStartComponent`
         The index if the first component to get.
+If iStartComponent is -N then return return components starting from name.size() - N.

     - `nComponents`
         (optional) The number of components starting at iStartComponent.
 If omitted, return components until the end of the name.